-- The main electronic component of fourth-generation computers is Very Large-Scale Integration (VLSI) and the microprocessor (VLSI contains thousands of transistors inside a single microchip).
+- The main electronic components of fourth-generation computers are very large-scale integration (VLSI) and the microprocessor (VLSI contains thousands of transistors inside a single microchip).

 - It operated in High-level language.

-- Its primary memories were the semiconductor memory (mainly RAM, ROM, etc.)
+- Its primary memory was the semiconductor memory (mainly RAM, ROM, etc.)